deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Is there any way to find out more?"
 Myun asked.

-"It's a lot easier to get a message *from* the SOR than *to* the SOR..."
-Regaari mused.
+"It's a lot easier to get a message *from* the SOR than *to* the SOR…" Regaari mused.
 Both of them pricked their ears up as they heard the commune-wide announcement for Ayma.

 "Ayma has Yulna's ear."
 Myun pointed out, borrowing yet another human phrase.
 She did that a lot, peppering her language with deathworlder colloquialisms.
 Regaari had almost begun developing the same habit, but had carefully avoided it---he had the political consequences to think about.
 Myun on the other hand seemed to have accepted that her enthusiasm for all things human was equal parts profitable and isolating.
 Either that or she was too headstrong to care.

 "True, but Yulna is not Mother-Supreme *yet*."
 Regaari pointed out.
-“She may not have as much influence as you think.”
+"She may not have as much influence as you think."

 "She's going to win, and the humans know it."
 Myun retorted.
 She'd been a stubborn cub, and was now a stubborn and slightly naive adult.
 The fact that Regaari agreed with her assessment was unimportant.

 "What's that expression?
 About those birds you shouldn't count?"

-"...before they hatch.
+"…before they hatch.
 C*hickens*."
 Myun finished for him, deflating.
-“You're right.
-But… it's *Shoo.*”
+"You're right.
+But… it's *Shoo."*

 They both jumped a little at Ayma's voice.
 "Shoo?
 What about Shoo?"